19829984/Blender_Timelapse/README.md

 Once a timelapse has been created, you can either import the image sequence into a software of your choice, or you can have the addon to create a clip for you inside Blender's Video Editor.

 To do so, simply click **Create Timelapse Clip**

+# Limitations
+Because the addon uses Blender's built in screenshot function, it will not capture anything other than the Blender window in which you've started the timelapse from.
+Therefore, it will not capture any other applications, nor will it capture any additional windows of Blender.